Nicolas Blies and Stéphane Hueber-Blies: Biography

+The Blies brothers decided to pursue their research into Spoken word and visual hybridization in the development of their first feature-length film Maman Sopra.

+Political commitments

+In March 2022, at the beginning of the invasion of Ukraine by the Russian Federation, the Blies brothers spoke out in favor of a cultural boycott of Russian artists.

 Jury

 In 2020, the Blies brothers are members of the feature film jury section "Contrechamp" at the 44th Annecy International Animation Film Festival.
 The same year, the Blies brothers are invited by the Annecy Film Festival to give their vision of animation cinema in the section « Lessons of cinema ».

 In 2018, Nicolas Blies is a member of the jury section "National Documentary" and Stéphane Hueber-Blies member and president of the section "Innovation Award" at the 31st International Festival of Audiovisual Production in Biarritz (FIPA).